litmuschaos/litmus-docs/website/docs/user-guides/manage-app-dashboard.md

 - **Dashboard metadata:**

   - Name: Enter the name for your dashboard.
 A default name for the dashboard is provided you may override it as per your requirement.
-  - Agent: Select the agent for which you want to set up the dashboard.
-By default, an agent from the list of all connected agents is selected for you.
+  - chaos delegate: Select the chaos delegate for which you want to set up the dashboard.
+By default, an chaos delegate from the list of all connected chaos delegates is selected for you.
 You may override this as per your requirement.
   - Data source: Select the data source from which you want to scrap the metrics and visualise it.
 By default, a data source from the list of all the active data sources is selected for you.
 You may override this as per your requirement.
   - Dashboard type: It contains information about the type of the dashboard being configured.
 If you want to change it you may navigate back to `Choose a dashboard type` and select the desired dashboard type.
 Once the dashboard is created its type cannot be changed.
   - Applications: You can make selections for particular namespaces, application types and specific applications which will assist you while tuning the queries and visualizing the metrics.